phosphotungstic/voku/README.md

 - Fuzzy matching for pronunciation inconsistencies
 - Tested with TCL Roku TVs
 - Should work with any Roku-enabled Smart TV
+- After setting up the shortcut, should be able to work with Homepod/Homepod mini

 ## Installation